Taller de fileteado porteño© (Fileteado Porteño Studio) was created by Alfredo Genovese en 1993, as a place of work, experimentation and teaching.

 The main activities in the Studio are: artworks productions on assignment, fileteado book editions through the Grupo Ediciones porteñas –Alfredo Genovese’s editorial group–, and fileteado workshops through classes and seminars in different levels.

-There are different classes in the Studio:
+There are different lessons in the Studio:

-Visits to the studio: for schools and tourist groups, they are one hour long.
+For schools and tourist groups, they are one hour long.
 They have a theoretical explanation and a technical class, with participation from the visitors.
 The visitors can also view the permanent exhibit within the workshop.

-Intensive seminars: for starting level and 3 hours long.
+For starting level and 3 hours long.
 They have a theory module and the painting of a board with the traditional fileteado technique.
 They’re organized mainly for foreigner visitors, and dictated in English, Spanish, French and Italian.

-Intensive workshops: for starting level and 8 hours long, divided in 2 classes (Saturday and Sunday).
+For starting level and 8 hours long, divided in 2 classes (Saturday and Sunday).
 They have a theory module, a drawing class and the painting of a board with the traditional fileteado technique.
 The content is equivalent to that of a month course, ideal for people travelling from abroad or that cannot take longer classes.
 All the materials are included.

-Regular four-months courses: for starting level and dictated also in the Ricardo Rojas Cultural Center, which was the first official institution that hosted these courses in 1997.
+For starting level and dictated also in the Ricardo Rojas Cultural Center, which was the first official institution that hosted these courses in 1997.